IGOR Wave Format

 Important

-This format can be loaded into Python with skutils.Loader.IGORWaveLoader
+This format can be loaded into Python with skutils.Loaders.IGORWaveLoader

 Average Data Rate |